Bellfalasch/frontend-forum/slides-frontend-onboarding.md

 # Routing

+How do a webpage get to our users?

 ## Webseal

 We have **IBM Webseal** as firewall/proxy in the very front of all we have on the web in production.
 This software is handled mostly by Team Security together with TietoEvry.
 These two also take care of **ISAM** (also from IBM) that handles identity and access.

 Webseal uses something called *junctions* to direct different URLs to different internal servers.

+---
+transition: slide-up
+---

+# Routing (cont.)

 ## Enonic XP